-Our results confirm that the use of antimalarials reduce risk of developing renal disease, its severity.
-We have also show that conc antimalarials renal response.
-These results are with those previously reported in LUMINA, GLADEL and Hopkins Lupus cohorts (50-52).
-However, the exact temporal relationship between renal damage and antimalarial use from the data collected.
+Our results confirm that the use of antimalarials in SLE patients reduces their risk of developing renal disease, as well as its severity.
+We have also shown that, statistically, the concomitant use of antimalarials contributes to attaining a complete renal response.
+These results are consistent with those previously reported in LUMINA, GLADEL and the Hopkins Lupus cohorts (50-52).
+However, we could not infer the exact temporal relationship between renal damage and antimalarial use from the data collected.

-Finally, we should highlight the fact that the risk for ESRD and mortality decrease over time by decades.
-Perhaps the inclusion of new therapies such as mycophenolate or biological agents directed against B cells in these results.
+Finally, we should highlight the fact that, in our analyses, the risks for ESRD and mortality decrease over time when measured by decades.
+Perhaps the inclusion of new therapies, such as mycophenolate or biological agents directed against B cells, might have played a role in these results.

-ur can be interpreted as similar to of other European studies 80% of patients respond, 35% flare and 10% develop end-stage renal failure (53).
+Our findings can therefore be interpreted as similar to those of other European studies; i.e., 80% of patients respond, 35% presented flares and 10% developed end-stage renal failure (53).

-Our study has the disadvantages retrospective data collection.
-We cannot exclude random associations due to the number of variables analysed.
-However, we have tried to minimize this risk by multivariate analysis. ain objectives of this registry did not include analysis of the specific effect of therapies on individual manifestations.
-However, also numerous strengths that overcome th limitation: different strategies to minimize the of data and increase the quality of the data a really large sample size.
+Our study has the obvious disadvantages inherent to retrospective data collection.
+We cannot exclude random associations due to the large number of variables analysed.
+However, we have tried to minimize this risk by using multivariate analysis.
+The main objectives of this registry did not include analysis of the specific effects of therapies on individual manifestations.
+However, our study also possesses numerous strengths that help overcome this limitation: different strategies to both minimize the absence of certain data and to increase the quality of the remaining data, as well as a really large sample size.

-In summary, our data confirm that histopathologic LN affects onethird of SLE patients, being more severe among males, young people and Hispanics.
-Frequently, LN developsmanifestations of systemic involvement. ascular renal lesions.
-Their identification be difficult a worse functional outcome.
-In our registry the rate of complete response and the frequency of ESRD development re better and lower, respectively than has been previously described.
-Finally, the risk for ESRD development and for mortality decrease over time, suggesting that new therapies, and a better and control of patients with LN specialised units could .
+In summary, our data confirm that histopathologic LN affects one-third of SLE patients, being more severe among males, young people and Hispanics.
+Frequently, LN develops in association with numerous manifestations of systemic involvement.
+Clinicians must be very vigilant in spotting vascular renal lesions.
+Their identification can be difficult, but success in this area is crucial since such lesions often signal a worse functional outcome.
+In our registry the rate of complete response and the frequency of ESRD development were better and lower, respectively, than has been previously described.
+Finally, the risk for ESRD development and for mortality decreased over time, suggesting that new therapies, and a better understanding and tighter control of patients with LN at specialised units could have a decisive impact on patient outcomes.